-DBTH recognises that research is integral to providing evidence-based treatment and care options for patients and is fundamental to meeting the Trust's ambition to be the 'Safest Trust in England; Outstanding in all we do'.
+commitment to deliver the best and safest clinical DBTH recognises that research is integral to providing evidence-based treatment and care care is embedded within our strategic objectives options for patients and is fundamental to for growing Research and Innovation over the meeting the Trust's ambition to be the 'Safest next five years.
+Trust in England; Outstanding in all we do'.